 The Attention Grabber - "Bam!" was Emeril Lagasse's way of keeping you entertained and tuned in during his cooking show, "Emeril Live".

 The Saying - "Two thumbs up" (Siskel & Ebert, "Siskel & Ebert")

 The Hello - Fonzie, from "Happy Days" was the epitome of cool with his signature "Aaayyyyy".

-For a more realistic example, my former business partner and good friend, John Anthony (yep, he uses both his first and middle names as his given name - another way to stand out) ends his messages and emails with the phrase, "No bad days."
+For a more realistic example, my former business partner and good friend, John Anthony (yep, he uses both his first and middle names as his given name - another way to stand out) always ends his messages and emails with the phrase, "No bad days."
 It totally fits who he is.
-I always know it's coming and just like putting money in a vending machine and waiting for the drop, it doesn't feel like the conversation is complete until he says it.
+I know it's coming every time and just like putting money in a vending machine and waiting for the drop, it doesn't feel like the conversation is complete until he says it.

 So, I say lasso some flair of your own.
 Then, narrow it down to maybe a saying or sentence, a word, or a style of speech.
 Just be sure you choose something that fits who you are.
 This unique communication will come to be known as part of your branding.